alif415/arch-reference-library/templates/architecture-vision.md

 ## Stakeholder Map

 <_Provide a stakeholder map that lists the stakeholders identified, their relationships to the project, and their concerns.
 Signpost the full stakeholder map._>

+## Architecture Context

+<_Signpost architecure documents that were produced during discovery to describe the archtiecture context, including but not limited to the business context and organisational model.
+If relevant provide any supporting commentary._>

 ## Baseline Architecture Description